NVIDIA/apex/README.md

 Pyprof support has been moved to its own [dedicated repository](https://github.com/NVIDIA/PyProf).
 The codebase is deprecated in Apex and pyprof directory will be removed by the end of June, 2022.

-### Windows support
+### [Experimental] Windows
-Windows support is experimental, and Linux is recommended.  `pip install -v --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" .` may work if you were able to build Pytorch from source on your system.  `pip install -v --no-cache-dir .` (without CUDA/C++ extensions) is more likely to work.
+`pip install -v --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" .` may work if you were able to build Pytorch from source on your system.
+Python-only build, `pip install -v --no-cache-dir .` is more likely to work.
 If you installed Pytorch in a Conda environment, make sure to install Apex in that same environment.